alexandre-bayle/cvci/README.md

 All Python code was tested with Python 3.6.10.
 The bash scripts were run on a Linux-based operating system.

-To reproduce our Python environment, you can use the .yml file we provide by running: conda env create -f environment.yml
+To reproduce our Python environment, you can use the .yml file we provide by running:\n conda env create -f environment.yml

 Instructions to download datasets: